 Mercer is a tiny town located in the state of Missouri.
 With a population of 257 people and just one neighborhood, Mercer is the 477th largest community in Missouri.

-When you are in Mercer, you'll notice that it is more blue-collar than most other communities in America.
-48.86% of Mercer’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Mercer is a blue-collar town, with 48.86% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Mercer is a town of production and manufacturing workers, sales and office workers, and managers.
 There are especially a lot of people living in Mercer who work in sales jobs (12.33%), management occupations (10.05%), and food service (8.22%).

 The overall crime rate in Mercer is one of the lowest in the US.
 This makes it one of the safer places to live in the country in terms of crime.

-Mercer is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Mercer doesn't have a public transportation system that people use for their commute.

 The per capita income in Mercer in 2022 was $32,458, which is upper middle income relative to Missouri, and middle income relative to the rest of the US.
 This equates to an annual income of $129,832 for a family of four.
 However, Mercer contains both very wealthy and poor people as well.